verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_lsm.md

         --read-only --tmpfs /tmp \
         --security-opt seccomp=frontend-seccomp.json container-lab-frontend:v2.0
 ```

-Replace `/path/to/nginx-seccomp.json` with the actual path to your Seccomp profile.

 You can check if the Seccomp profile is applied by inspecting the container: